sharetribe/flex-docs/src/docs/tutorial-branding/first-edit/index.md

 You should notice that some text and background-colors were changed to green.

+// TODO: Take new screenshot after Pages default landing page
 ![Hero section after changing the marketplace color](./marketplace-color-changed.png)

 **Congratulations!** You have made your first customization.

-It's time to change the Saunatime image on the landing page.<br />
+It's time to change the Biketribe image on the landing page.<br />
 [› Go to the next article](/tutorial/change-image-assets/)